-- a floristic and vegetational monitoring will be performed in the areas located under the photovoltaic panels where plant translocation and restoration activities have been conducted, in order to assess the success of such activities in enhancing species richness and diversity and in rehabilitating the original natural habitat.
-This monitoring will be carried out by a expert botanist during the vegetation season (twice a year, in March and in September), the first year of operation.
-Then Company's Biodiversity Assistant Specialist will continue to monitor. - presence and spreading of invasive flora species in the areas under the photovoltaic panels will be monitored by a expert botanist during the vegetation season (twice a year, in March and one in September), the first year of operation.
-Then Company's Biodiversity Assistant Specialist will continue to monitor.
-If necessary, extirpation campaign will be put in place in order to avoid the spreading of the invasive species. - a terrestrial fauna monitoring, in particular focusing on the identified species of conservation concern, will be performed at the end of construction in the areas located under the photovoltaic panels, in order to assess the possible beneficial effects offered by solar panels in offering protection to these animals from their predators, therefore possibly enhancing the local fauna species richness and abundance.
-This monitoring will be conducted - by Company's Biodiversity Assistant Specialist during the construction and operation phase. - accidents involving wildlife or the observation of live animal or carcasses along the permanent access roads or in the areas occupied by permanent infrastructures will be recorded.
+- a floristic and vegetational monitoring will be performed in the areas located under the photovoltaic panels in order to assess the possible beneficial effects offered by solar panels in enhancing species richness and diversity.
+This monitoring will be carried out by an expert botanist during the vegetation season (twice a year), the first year at the end of construction and the first year of operation.
+Then Company's Biodiversity Assistant Specialist will continue the monitoring. - presence and spreading of invasive flora species in the areas under the photovoltaic panels will be monitored by an expert botanist during the vegetation season (twice a year), after the end of construction phase and/or during the first year of operation phase,(depending on the completion date of the construction phase).
+Then Company's Biodiversity Assistant Specialist will continue the monitoring.
+If necessary, extirpation campaign will be put in place in order to avoid the spreading of the invasive species. - a terrestrial fauna monitoring in particular focusing on the identified terrestrial fauna species of conservation concern Common Tortoise (Testudo graeca, VU) and Marbled Polecat (Vormela peregusna, VU) will be performed at the end of construction in the areas located under the photovoltaic panels, in order to assess the possible beneficial effects offered by solar panels in offering protection to these animals from their predators, therefore possibly enhancing the local fauna species richness and abundance.
+This monitoring will be conducted by Company's Biodiversity Assistant Specialist during the construction and operation phase.

+accidents involving wildlife or the observation of live animal or carcasses along the permanent access roads or in the areas occupied by permanent infrastructures will be recorded.
 Additional mitigation measures to discourage wildlife presence on site and avoid roadkill will be taken if needed.